PCGamingEra/Enhanced_Steam/README.md

 * Showing total money spent on Steam
 * Highlighting DLCs you own on a game page
 * Fixing "No Image Available" game icons on your wishlist
+* PCGamingERA Community features such as special reshades and other stuff
 * And more!

 Installation
 ------------

-##### Automatic
-Click [here](https://www.enhancedsteam.com/download/) and follow the instructions

-_(Not Working?
-Try [The Chrome Web Store](https://chrome.google.com/webstore/detail/enhanced-steam/okadibdjfemgnhjiembecghcbfknbfhg) and just click "Add to Chrome")_

 ##### Manual
 1. Clone this repo to a folder.
-You can choose either the [master / stable](https://github.com/jshackles/Enhanced_Steam/tree/master) or [dev / unstable](https://github.com/jshackles/Enhanced_Steam/tree/dev) branch.
 2. Open the 'Extensions' tab in Chrome's Settings.
 3. Tick 'Developer Mode' in the top right corner of the screen.
 4. Click 'Load unpacked extension...' and navigate to the cloned repo.